 Itch is an irritation in the skin that elicits an urge to scratch.
 Itches are a problem that everyone experiences and can be localized (limited to one area of the body) or generalized (occurring all over the body or in several different areas).
-Sometimes, itching may be worse at night.
+Sometimes, depending upon the underlying cause, itching may be worse at night.
 In medical terminology, itching is known as pruritus.

 What are associated symptoms and signs of itching?

 Depending upon the underlying cause, itching may be associated with other symptoms and signs.
 Most commonly, these associated findings include skin lesions such as rash, blisters, bumps, or redness of the affected area.
 Dryness of the skin is a common cause of itch.
 Itching of skin can lead to tears in the skin (excoriations) from scratching.
 Less commonly, generalized itching can be a sign of chronic medical conditions such as liver disease.
 In these situations, there may be no changes to the appearance of the skin.

 Viewers share their comments